Tenebrosful/DeltaruneFormatRules/CategoryRules/True Reset/Chapter1.md

 With Completion data | Without any files except `true_config` :---: | :---:
-On selecting "Start" on a new save file. *(The frame the "YES" button switches to a dim yellow)* | Upon opening the game for the first time.
+On selecting "Start" on a new save file. *(The frame when the main menu disappears)* | Upon opening the game for the first time.

 * Timing ends after the final line of text closes before Kris enters the bed. *(The frame the text in the textbox disappears)*